relativitydev/relativity-trace-documentation/docs/administrator_guide/trade_reconstruction.md

 ## Overview

 Each Trade object has a connected Trade Reconstruction Configuration, which is used to add the criteria necessary to connect Trades to their related Communications.
 Trade Reconstruction Configruations have two components: the Search Criteria field, which defines the parameters of the saved search created for the Trade, and the Trade Keywords Field, which defines the Trade Keywords created for the Trade.
-Below is how to create a Trade Reconstruction Configuration, details on the Search Criteria field for Trade Reconstruction Configurations, details about Trade Keywords, and the limitations of Trade Reconstruction.
+Below is information on how to create a Trade Reconstruction Configuration, details on the Search Criteria field for Trade Reconstruction Configurations, details about Trade Keywords, and the limitations of Trade Reconstruction.